 I always wanted to use cloth diapers when we had a baby.
 I just figured they fit right into our frugal lifestyle and they were so cute!
-I already use homemade cloth pads so the "gross" factor was not there for me .
+I already had used homemade cloth pads so the “gross” factor was not there for me .

 So I started researching the various kinds of diapers that you could purchase (Fitted, Pockets, All in Ones, All in Twos, Covers, ect) and then a little about each brand.
 There is so much information out there it’s overwhelming!